taichi-dev/soft2d-for-unity/Docs/English/Advance/CustomTrigger.md

     ...
     }
 ```
-- **Do not** use multicast delegates (loading multiple functions) as the callback when calling `void InvokeCallbackAsync(S2ParticleManipulationCallback callback)`, as it can cause the Soft2D program to crash.
+- **Do not** use multicast delegates (loading multiple functions) as the callback when calling `void InvokeCallbackAsync(S2ParticleManipulationCallback callback)`, which can cause the Soft2D program to crash.
 - After invoking the function, the callback runs **synchronously** with the subsequent code.
 To ensure asynchronous execution, you can add a signal flag within the callback:
 ```csharp
 private ETrigger trigger;